UPPMAX/programming_formalisms/docs/introductions/sdlc_tools.md

            - Conda
            - Environments
            - Tools for other languages than Python
-   - We will develop our code in a virtualenvironment with the python tool ``venv ``
+   - We will develop our code in a virtual environment with the python tool ``venv ``

 ```